-(1) Salary reported for 2016 represents amounts earned by the executive officers in 2016.

-(2) Represents the grant date fair value of long-term equity incentive awards under the Company's long-term incentive program computed in accordance with FASB ASC 718 "Compensation - Stock Compensation", including the impact of forfeitures.
-The incentive awards are granted in the form of restricted common stock, which generally vest ratably over a three-year period, and contingent performance share units.
-The performance criteria for the 2016-2018 performance period for the contingent performance awards is based on: 1) the Company's average RONA over a three-year period compared to the RONA averages of the Company's HPPG for the same period and 2) the Company's bookings growth compared to targeted bookings growth under the Company's operating plan; and the performance criteria for the 2014-2016 and the 2015-2017 performance periods for the contingent performance awards is based on: 1) the Company's average RONA over a three-year period compared to the RONA averages of the Company's HPPG for the same period and 2) the Company's growth in bookings over a three-year period as compared to GDP growth of countries in the OECD, as described in further detail under -Elements of the Executive Compensation Program-Long-Term Incentives-Contingent Performance Share Awards" above.
+- (1) Salary reported for 2017 represents amounts earned by the executive officers in 2017. - Represents the grant date fair value of long-term equity incentive awards under the Company's long-term incentive program computed in accordance with FASB ASC 718 "Compensation - Stock Compensation", including the impact of forfeitures.
+The incentive awards are granted in the form of restricted stock unit, which generally vest ratably over a three-year period, and contingent performance share units.
+The performance criteria for the 2017-2019 performance period which generally vest rations over a time-year period, and contingent performance shall be unlike the performance awards is based on: 1) three-year average ROIC performance relative to the three-year average of WACC and compared to that of the HPPG and 2) relative TSR compared to that of the HPPG.
+The performance criteria for the 2016-2018 performance period for the contingent performance awards is based on: 1) the Company's average RONA over a three-year period compared to the RONA averages of the Company's HPPG for the same period and 2) the Company's bookings growth compared to targeted bookings growth under the Company's operating plan; and the performance criteria for the 2015-2017 performance periods for the contingent performance awards is based on: 1) the Company's average RONA over a three-year period compared to the RONA averages of the Company's HPPG for the same period and 2) the Company's growth in bookings over a three-year period as compared to GDP growth of countries in the OECD, as described in further detail under "-Eléments of the Executive Compensation Program-Long-Term Incentives-Contingent Performance Share Awards" above.
 The reported value of the contingent performance awards is computed based on the grant date estimate of compensation cost to be recognized over the three-year period, which was 100%, or "target".
 Payout for the contingent performance awards can range from 0 shares to a maximum of 200% of target.
-Assumptions used in the valuations are discussed in Note 5 to the Company's audited consolidated financial statements for the year ended December 31, 2016 in the Annual Report.

-The 2016 amounts in this column represent an annual cash incentive bonus for 2016 under the Company's Annual Incentive Plan.

-There were no above-market or preferential earnings with respect to any deferred compensation balances.
+Assumptions used in the valuations are discussed in Note 5 to the Company's audited consolidated financial statements for the year ended December 31, 2017 in the Annual Report. - The 2017 amounts in this column represent an annual cash incentive bonus for 2017 under the Company's Annual Incentive Plan. - There were no above-market or preferential earnings with respect to any deferred compensation balances.

-(5) The following table shows the components of this column for the Named Executive Officers for 2016, calculated at the aggregate incremental cost to the Company:
+The following table shows the components of this column for the Named Executive Officers for 2017, calculated at the aggregate incremental cost to the